hyanhu/hyanhu.github.io/_pages/research.md

 </center>

 However, there are several challenges facing more cost-effective and convenient ways for intake monitoring.
 On the one hand, cost-effective devices always take the weak capability and are easy to interfere with.
 Thus, **the first key point is to deal with the ubiquitous interference and improve the signal quality of the system by both hardware and software design.** On the other hand, only limited and coarse-grained information can be obtained from the cost-effective device. **We need to deal with the primitive signal and utilize methods to extract effective information so as to deduce the food intake.**

+# Future Direction
+My long-term research goal is to leverage optical sensing technology to achieve cost-effective and reliable detection of people's health.
+In particular, spectroscopy has great potential in detecting food composition, safety, and quality.
+However, current spectroscopy devices tend to be bulky and expensive.
+Fortunately, the development of new nanooptical materials and deep learning models has made it possible to create cost-effective and miniaturized spectrometers.
+Our aim is to harness these emerging technologies and explore the full capabilities of spectroscopy within the context of an ubiquitous computing society.